WPManageNinja/fluent-affiliate-docs/guide/integrations/fluentforms-integration-with-fluentaffiliate.md

 ![Integration Settings](/images/integrations/fluentforms/fluentforms-integration-setup.webp)

+## Configure FluentForms Settings

+After clicking the **Manage** button, you can configure how affiliate commissions are handled for your payment forms.

+* **Enable Affiliate Integration for FluentForms:** You must check this box to activate commission tracking for all your FluentForms payment forms.
+* **Enable custom rate for specific forms:** Check this box if you want to override the default commission rate and set special rates for your payment forms.

 ## Set Custom Commission Rates for Your Forms

-Click the **Manage** link to tell FluentAffiliate how much to pay for referrals from specific forms.
-This is where you set the commission that overrides your global rate.

-Check the box for **Enable custom rate for specific forms**.
-This will reveal the configuration options.
+Once Enable custom rate is checked, you can define specific commission structures for individual payment forms.
+This is perfect for rewarding affiliates differently for various campaigns.
+Click on the **+Add New Group** button to create your first custom rate.

+* **Select Forms:** This option allows you to apply the custom rate to a specific payment form.
+Enter a keyword in the text field to search for and select the form to which this custom rate will apply.
-* **Select Forms:** Click inside the "Select" box and choose the payment form you want to set a commission for.
+* **Select Rate:** Set the commission rate for the selected form.
+Enter a numerical value into the field to set the commission amount.
+* **Rate Type Selector:** Click the dropdown menu to choose the type of commission:
+  * **Percentage:** The affiliate will receive a percentage of the payment amount.

-* **Select Rate:** Enter the commission amount and choose whether it's a Percentage (%) of the payment or a Fixed amount.
+  * **Fixed:** The affiliate will receive a fixed amount as commission, regardless of the payment amount.

-* **Add More Rates:** To set up commissions for another form, click the +Add New Group button.
-This will add a new row where you can select another form and set its rate.

 **Save Settings:** Once you're done, click the **Save Settings** button.